Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 1. Add the `CoreEx.Azure` and `CoreEx.Validation` NuGet packages as dependencies.
 2. Update the `Microsoft.Azure.WebJobs.Extensions.ServiceBus` NuGet package dependency to latest `5.x.x` version.
-3. Add `MyHr.Ef.Common` as a project reference dependency (within a real implemenation the `*.Common` assemblies should be published as internal packages for reuse across domains).
+3. Add `MyHr.Ef.Common` as a project reference dependency (within a real implemenation the `*.Common` assemblies should be published as internal packages for reuse across domains; that is largely their purpose).

 <br/>